rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

     <!--add screen shot file AddmultmailboxesSC1.png-->

-5. Create a CSV or Excel file that contains the information detailed in the **Data Format** section of the **Import Mailboxes** page.
+5. Create a CSV or Excel file(XLS) that contains the information detailed in the **Data Format** section of the **Import Mailboxes** page.
 You can download a template from that section to help you create a file with the correct format.

 	Passwords requirements:
   - It must be at least eight characters.